distributev/ng-admin-themes/README.md

 I add Menus service in client/app/service  and modify client/app/app.js to add menuItem using menu service

 In the server end I add change theme function to save theme in sqlite database, when create new user, theme was set to "default"

+For changing the theme I replace the boostrap css file original href to the theme one user selected and browser will load the bootsrap with that theme.

+In the main controller,code is mainly responsible for load the theme after login and makes to bootswatch page work as original website